genome/bfx-workshop/lectures/week_21/instruction_local_docker_Rstudio.md

 Password: password
 ```

-5) Use RStudio to open the Rmd files from your directory (that you mounted at `/home/rstudio/data` and step through the details.
+5) Use RStudio to open the Rmd files from the scripts subdirectory within your directory (that you mounted at `/home/rstudio/data`) and step through the details.
+For each of the 3 scripts, make sure to update the paths in the setup section to point to the appropriate locations within the docker image.